allegheny-college-cmpsc-580-spring-2025/course-materials/README.md

 ###### 1 Billion Loops project

-Students will complete this project independently.
+Students will complete this project independently; each student will be given an assignment repository with guidelines for completing the work.

 - a description of the starting point and final goal of the research plan represented with:
   - a topic summary